BradLarson/GPUImage/README.md

 - **GPUImage3x3ConvolutionFilter**: Runs a 3x3 convolution kernel against the image
   - *convolutionKernel*: The convolution kernel is a 3x3 matrix of values to apply to the pixel and its 8 surrounding pixels.
 The matrix is specified in row-major order, with the top left pixel being one.one and the bottom right three.three.
 If the values in the matrix don't add up to 1.0, the image could be brightened or darkened.

-- **GPUImageEmbossFilter**: Applies an embossing effect on the image
+- **GPUImageSobelEdgeDetectionFilter**: Sobel edge detection, with edges highlighted in white
+  - *texelWidth*:
+  - *texelHeight*: These parameters affect the visibility of the detected edges

+- **GPUImageCannyEdgeDetectionFilter**: This uses the full Canny process to highlight one-pixel-wide edges
+  - *texelWidth*:
+  - *texelHeight*: These parameters affect the visibility of the detected edges
-  - *intensity*: The strength of the embossing, from  0.0 to 4.0, with 1.0 as the normal level
+  - *blurSize*: A multiplier for the prepass blur size, ranging from 0.0 on up, with a default of 1.0
+  - *upperThreshold*: Any edge with a gradient magnitude above this threshold will pass and show up in the final result.
+Default is 0.4.
+  - *lowerThreshold*: Any edge with a gradient magnitude below this threshold will fail and be removed from the final result.
+Default is 0.1.

 - **GPUImageHarrisCornerDetectionFilter**: Runs the Harris corner detection algorithm on an input image, and produces an image with those corner points as white pixels and everything else black.
 The cornersDetectedBlock can be set, and you will be provided with a list of corners (in normalized 0..1 X, Y coordinates) within that callback for whatever additional operations you want to perform.
   - *blurSize*: The relative size of the blur applied as part of the corner detection implementation.
 The default is 1.0.
   - *sensitivity*: An internal scaling factor applied to adjust the dynamic range of the cornerness maps generated in the filter.
-The default is 10.0.
+The default is 5.0.
   - *threshold*: The threshold at which a point is detected as a corner.
 This can vary significantly based on the size, lighting conditions, and iOS device camera type, so it might take a little experimentation to get right for your cases.
-Default is 0.05.
+Default is 0.20.

+- **GPUImageNobleCornerDetectionFilter**: Runs the Noble variant on the Harris corner detector.
+It behaves as described above for the Harris detector.
+  - *blurSize*: The relative size of the blur applied as part of the corner detection implementation.
+The default is 1.0.
+  - *sensitivity*: An internal scaling factor applied to adjust the dynamic range of the cornerness maps generated in the filter.
+The default is 5.0.
+  - *threshold*: The threshold at which a point is detected as a corner.
+This can vary significantly based on the size, lighting conditions, and iOS device camera type, so it might take a little experimentation to get right for your cases.
+Default is 0.2.

+- **GPUImageShiTomasiCornerDetectionFilter**: Runs the Shi-Tomasi feature detector.
+It behaves as described above for the Harris detector.
+  - *blurSize*: The relative size of the blur applied as part of the corner detection implementation.
+The default is 1.0.
+  - *sensitivity*: An internal scaling factor applied to adjust the dynamic range of the cornerness maps generated in the filter.
+The default is 1.5.
+  - *threshold*: The threshold at which a point is detected as a corner.
+This can vary significantly based on the size, lighting conditions, and iOS device camera type, so it might take a little experimentation to get right for your cases.
+Default is 0.2.

 - **GPUImageNonMaximumSuppressionFilter**: Currently used only as part of the Harris corner detection filter, this will sample a 1-pixel box around each pixel and determine if the center pixel's red channel is the maximum in that area.
 If it is, it stays.
 If not, it is set to 0 for all color components.